USD/IQD exchange rates inched up in Baghdad

-Shafaq News/ The U.S. dollar (USD) exchange rates against the Iraqi dinar (IQD) surged in Baghdad, but were unstable in Erbil today.
+Shafaq News/ The U.S. dollar (USD) exchange rates against the Iraqi dinar (IQD) surged in Baghdad, but dropped in Erbil today.

 Our correspondent said that the buying and selling rates of 100 USD in the local markets of the Iraqi capital stood at 148500 and 147500 IQD, respectively.

-In the capital of the Kurdistan Region, the USD exchange were unstable; the buying and selling rates of 148350 and 148200 IQD for every 100 USD, respectively.
+In the capital of the Kurdistan Region, the USD exchange dropped; the buying and selling rates of 148075 and 148000 IQD for every 100 USD, respectively.